This post was originally published on Jan. 14, 2019, and was updated on April 28, 2020.

 You can get a .com domain name for less than $20 from GoDaddy.
 You might have better luck getting a short domain that really represents the service you’re offering if you consider one of the new domain extensions — there are hundreds to choose from, including .consulting, .design and .services.

-If you’re looking for a fast and easy do-it-yourself website building option, check out GoDaddy’s Websites + Marketing.
+If you’re looking for a fast and easy do-it-yourself website building option, check out GoDaddy’s Website Builder.
 You can choose a template that fits your business, like professional services and art & design.
 Even better?
-You can start for free.
+You can start creating your website for free.

 Websites + Marketing also comes with built-in marketing tools like SEO, email marketing email marketing, Google My Business integrations and social media — so you can get a headstart on growing your new service business after you get your website live.

 As you’re building your site, make sure to include plenty of information about what you do and how you do it.
 Once it’s live, start blogging on a regular basis to help establish your expertise as well as boost your search engine rankings.